fnaumenko/DenPro/README.md

 # DenPro
 Fast software that calculates <b>Den</b>sity <b>Pro</b>file and precise mean density of aligned DNA sequence into inside and outside given regions.<br>
-‘Density profile’ means a set of frequencies of the observed equal parts of the sequence with the same density.
+*Density profile* means a set of frequencies of the observed equal parts of the sequence with the same density.
 The program splits each given region over equal parts (called ‘windows’), and then counts the windows with the same density.<br>
-‘Precise’ means that all the undefined regions in reference genome (i.e. regions filled by running ambiguous reference characters ‘N’) are excluded from consideration.<br>
+*Precise* means that all the undefined regions in reference genome (i.e. regions filled by running ambiguous reference characters ‘N’) are excluded from consideration.<br>
 If the input regions are not defined, the results will be calculated for the entire chromosome (each one in the sequence).

 The program runs on the command line under Linux and Windows.